-The value of proactive teacher recruitment programs designed for middle school and high school students cannot be overstated.
+The value of proactive teacher recruitment programs designed for secondary school students cannot be overstated.
 Regardless of their level of sophistication, programs that provide information to young students on teaching as a career and that offer hands-on opportunities to shadow and assist teachers can create and solidify an interest in teaching.

-• The program should include a broad marketing and public relations plan with ongoing, proactive programs that reach out to middle and high school students.
+• The program should include a broad marketing and public relations plan with ongoing, proactive programs that reach out to secondary school students.